cloudzombie/contracts/lottery/README.md

   random = random ^ rngseed ^ uint(sha3(block.blockhash(block.number - 1)));
 ```

 With each transaction received, more entropy is added to the actual random number, with each previous value feeding back into the pool, both for the rngseed and random outcome.
-In this case results are a evolving based on the whole chain of transactions that has gone before.
+In this case results are evolving based on the whole chain of transactions that has gone before.

 When a winner is to be chosen, the random number chain is converted to a SHA3 and this value is used to calculate the winning outcome